plastic-io/graph-server/README.md

 4. `npm install`
 5. `sls deploy`

 Your service is ready to use.
-Take note of the WSS and HTTP domain names.
+Take note of the endpoints beginning with `ANY - https://` and `wss://`.
 You will need them when using the [Plastic-IO IDE](https://github.com/plastic-io/graph-editor) and running your server based graphs.
+Is OK if you forget to write them down, you can see them again by running `sls info`.

 # Plastic-IO Graph Server